jgeraigery/SpotlightHelp/SpotlightEnterprise/display_alarmlog.md

 Time | The time the alarm was raised or canceled.
 Connection | The connection the alarm was raised on.
 Connection Type | The type of connection the alarm was raised on (for example, SQL Server).
 This column is hidden by default.
 Details | A brief description of the cause of the alarm.
-For more information, right click on the alarm and select What's This?.
+For more information, right click on the alarm and select **What's This?**.
 Severity | The degree of urgency of the alarm.
-The color used depends on the severity of the alarm.
+The color indicates the severity of the alarm.
 Alarm | The name of the alarm.
 Snoozed By | The user who requested the alarm be snoozed.
 Snoozed Until | The alarm is snoozed until this time.